Denniskaranja2023/BetterCare_Hospital_admissions/ReadMe.md

 - You can record the condition of a patient through option 2
 - You can return home through option 3
 ## Logging out
 To logout as a user, navigate to home and enter the fourth option by entering 4.
 On entering 4, a confirmation message will appear.
-To logout, confirm through entering
+To logout, confirm through entering Y

 ![Lougout](./lib/img/logout.png)
 ## Other features
 The CLI application is developed in such away that at almost every point, it is possible to return through either the exit option or the entering 0.
+The CLI application also allows alembic migrations.
+To initiate an empty database, delete the existing database and
+1. Ensure you have navigated your way to the lib folder

+       cd lib
+2. Run the following command:

+       alembic revision --autogenerate -m "Add a database"
+3. Seed the database(add placeholder data)

+       python seed.py
 ## Technologies used
 - Python
 - SQlite